beta-robots/arduino_play_sound/README.md

 # arduino_play_sound
-Playing sounds from convention (at most 8 characters + dot + 3 extension characters).SD card with arduino UNO.
+Playing sounds from SD card with arduino UNO.

 - Using [TMRpcm](https://github.com/TMRh20/TMRpcm) library to read .wav files from SD card and convert them to analog signal.